(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 On Mars, it is an altogether different story.
 Martian atmosphere is already at 0.006bar (0.6kPa).
 No surface condenser is required to achieve partial vacuum in the last part of the turbine.
 All that is needed is a small aperture open to the exterior.
 In our design, this aperture is guarded by a pressure- or exit-control valve, to control the flow of steam to the exterior, thus maintaining 0.01bar (1kPa) or any desired pressure in the low pressure turbine housing.
 This leads to the continuous expansion, flow and cooling of the steam throughout the turbine assembly.

 Losing a small quantity of steam to the exterior has one more advantage.
-Letting a small fraction of steam (6-8%) escape to the exterior results in adiabatic expansion and cooling of the steam already at its dew point, resulting in its rapid condensation, without any loss of heat.
+Letting a small fraction of steam (6-8%) escape to the exterior results in adiabatic expansion and cooling of the remaining steam which is already at its dew point, resulting in its rapid condensation, without any loss of heat.
 All that is lost is a small mass of steam and the enthalpy contained within it.
-This cooling and condensation is what is responsible for the maintenance of 0.01 bar pressure inside the low pressure turbine housing, which is constantly being replenished by the incoming steam which in turns gives up a small fraction of its mass to the exterior, and thus cooling and condensing itself, leading to a continuous cycle governed by the exit control valve.
+This cooling and condensation of the end-steam is what is responsible for the maintenance of 0.01 bar pressure inside the low pressure turbine housing, which is constantly being replenished by the incoming steam which in turns gives up a small fraction of its mass to the exterior, and thus cooling and condensing itself, leading to a continuous cycle governed by the exit control valve.

 One may ask the question as to where the latent heat of vaporization goes during the condensation of the steam in the low pressure turbine housing in the Mareekh Process?